Agents of Change

 In return, we give them time and space to dream.
 And then the resources to turn dreams into reality – whether they’re inventing new materials with incredible functions, or using augmented reality to bolster the memory of Alzheimer’s patients.

-We’re proud of our Agents of Change in Xerox research centers across the world.
-Here are some of their stories.
+We’re proud of our Agents of Change in Xerox research centres across the world.

 Structural Health Monitoring Using IoT